aadilahmed/achievement-tracker-cli-project/README.md

 * Sign in and create an account to add games to your games list
 * Track completion of each video game's achievements.
 Set an achievement as "Unlocked" once you've completed it.

+## Files
+### cli.py
+* Contains the script for running the cli application.
+* main() : The initial starting menu for the application, with options to sign in and exit.
+* sign_in() : Users enter an email and password to sign in and enter the user menu.
+The email is checked to make sure it is valid.
+* user_menu() : Once signed in, users gain access to a menu with the All Games and My Game List options
+* show_game_list() : Shows the personal game list of user
+* show_all_games() : Shows a list of games which user can add to their personal game list
+* show_game_achievements() : Shows the achievement list for an individual game
+* display_achievement_info() : Displays detailed achievement info, including a description and status.
+* clear_terminal() and initialize_terminal_menu() : Helper method
+### models.py
+* Contains the model classes for the users, games, and achievements tables
+### header.py
+* Contains the ASCII art for the title header of the start menu

 ## Installation Instructions
 Run the command `pipenv install` then `pipenv shell` to start the virtual environment.
 Move to the \lib directory and run the command `python cli.py` to start the application.